gvwilson/thirdbit/src/fiction/bear/index.md

 "Thank you," Thokmay replied crisply.
 "Private Minpa!
-You and I are going to pay Consul Jigme a visit.
+You and I are going to pay Consul Yangyal a visit.
 And Mope—go and give my respects with Learned Shudarga and see if she knows anything about this.
 No,